 Thus, all of my antennas are homebrew (except 2 verticals I inherited from my grandfather).
 The list is currently:

 6 Meters- Recently Rebuilt- A Moxon Rectangle.
-It uses many parts obtained from old Lawn chairs.
+It is made from fiberglass driveway markers as spreaders, and 18ga silver-teflon wire I found at a hamfest.
 At only 7 feet wide, it's a wonder for its size!
 I can't say absolutely what the specifications are, but when rotated, it produces a noticeable null to the sides and rear.

-10 Meters thru 80 Meters - Trap Dipoles In order to make my antennas as tall as possible, I needed them to perform double duty supporting my mast.
+15 Meters thru 80 Meters - Trap Dipoles.
+In order to make my antennas as tall as possible, I needed them to perform double duty supporting my mast.
 If I used separate inverted Vees, I would have needed 8 antennas.
-Instead of the mess of 8 separate antennas dangling from the peak of my mast, and trying to find places to tie the resulting 16 ends, I grouped them into 3 Trap Dipoles: 10-15-20; 12-17-30; and 80-40.
-These three antennas are all up over 30 feet (better than the previous 22ft I had!!) and made from #16 silver-teflon wire.
+Instead of the mess of 8 separate antennas dangling from the peak of my mast, and trying to find places to tie the resulting 16 ends, I grouped them into 3 Trap Dipoles: 15-20; 12-17-30; and 80-40.
+These three antennas are all up over 40 feet (better than the previous 22ft I had!!) and made from #18 silver-teflon wire.
 The traps are shameless copies of SotaBeam's Trap Kits.